smileboywtu/printcss/README.md

 # printcss

-printable css style for create pdf
+css style for creating  beautiful pdf, see the demo pdf.

 # run